BaileyGingerTechnology/PackerSystems/README.md

 https://www.patreon.com/GingerTechnology

+Or send me feedback at:

+bailey@gingertechnology.net

 ### System Specs

 To see the amount of CPU cores, RAM, and disk size allocated for builds, look in the variable field at the top of each .json file.
-That gets allocated from:
+On my system, that gets allocated from:

     CPU: Ryzen 7 1700